Jeep Grand Cherokee (WJ): Yearly changes

-The Laredo trim now included a six-way, power-adjustable front driver's seat and an A/M-F/M stereo radio with a single-disc CD player a standard equipment, as well as revised seat fabrics, and new "Silverblade" aluminum-alloy wheels.
+The Laredo trim now included a six-way, power-adjustable front driver's seat and an A/M-F/M stereo radio with a single-disc CD player a standard equipment, as well as revised seat fabrics and new "Silverblade" aluminum-alloy wheels.
 Midyear, a new Special Edition model was introduced based on the Laredo model that added color-keyed front and rear bumpers and body side cladding, an Infinity Gold 180-watt premium amplified audio system, and unique badging on the front doors of the vehicle.
 A new "High Output" 4.7L "Power-Tech" V8 engine became available, standard on Overland, and optional on Limited.
 All radios (aside from the base "RBK" A/M-F/M stereo radio) now included Radio Data System (RDS) capabilities, and side-impact airbags were now an option on all models.

 2003 - For 2003, the Jeep Grand Cherokee gained a new "Freedom Edition" model, based on the Laredo trim, while the Sport model was discontinued.
 The Laredo model now included high-back front bucket seats with integrated headrests as standard equipment, with low-back front bucket seats with separate headrests becoming an option (the low-back bucket seats were standard when the Laredo trim was ordered with the optional "Royale" leather-trimmed seating surfaces).
-New entertainment options, including a GPS navigation system radio and Sirius Satellite Radio were offered for the first time.
+New entertainment options, including a GPS navigation system, radio, and Sirius Satellite Radio were offered for the first time.
 The Special Edition model was temporarily discontinued for the 2003 model year, but would reappear for 2004.
 2003 was a shortened model year, with 2004 model year production commencing in mid-2003.
-During this year the WJ also received to minor changes during the model year, including the change from a functional oil pressure gauge to a "dummy" gauge (only showing if oil pressure is present or not), as well as changing from a hollow to a solid front sway bar starting on vehicles made after November 7, 2002 onwards.
+During this year, the WJ also received two minor changes during the model year, including the change from a functional oil pressure gauge to a "dummy" gauge (only showing if oil pressure is present or not), as well as changing from a hollow to a solid front sway bar starting on vehicles made after November 7, 2002, onwards.

 2004 - 2004 would mark the Jeep Grand Cherokee WJ's final model year of production.
 There was a new Columbia Edition model that was introduced as a partnership between Jeep and Columbia Sportswear, and included unique seat trim, larger aluminum-alloy wheels, and a complimentary Columbia parka (the Special Edition trim would also reappear for the 2004 model year).
-The Laredo trim was condensed to a single "E" Package, though all previously-available options were still available.
-All models received revised front fascias for 2004, and all four wheel drive models received Jeep's new "Trail Rated 4X4" certification, with a badge being placed on the front driver's side fender.
+The Laredo trim was condensed to a single "E" Package, though all previously available options were still available.
+All models received revised front fascias for 2004, and all four wheel drive models received Jeep's new "Trail Rated 4X4" certification.
+This certification could typically be identified by the badge placed on the front driver's side fender; however, many Grand Cherokees did not receive the badge, despite being certified as “Trail Rated.”
 Production concluded in April 2004, with the all-new Jeep Grand Cherokee (WK) being introduced in the same month at the New York International Auto Show.